 Our evaluation metrics were selected to comprehensively assess the effectiveness of scientific poster generation from multiple perspectives.
 Human evaluation was conducted using four criteria: content fidelity, visual harmony, structural effectiveness, and overall completeness.
 These metrics reflect the need for posters to accurately summarize findings, present information attractively and logically, and maintain a professional appearance.

-Although MLLM-as-judge metrics (e.g., GPT-4o) enable fine-grained assessment of informativeness and aesthetics~\citep{pang2025paper2poster}, they have limitations.
-Discrepancies between ground truth and generated posters are often better detected by human observers than automated metrics.
+Although MLLM-as-a-judge metrics (e.g., GPT-4o) enable fine-grained assessment of informativeness and aesthetics~\citep{pang2025paper2poster}, they have limitations.
+Discrepancies between ground truth and generated posters are often better detected by human observers than by automated metrics.
 However, with advances in multimodal evaluation, MLLM-based metrics are expected to become more reliable.